Thank you for your interest in applying for an Affinity Giving grant!

 How will your project be impacted if not fully funded?

-Capital Funds: Money to purchase land, buildings, equipment, etc. that are used to produce products or provide services.
+Money to purchase land, buildings, equipment, etc. that are used to produce products or provide services.

-Corporate Contributions: Financial support from a business, not through a related Foundation.
+Financial support from a business, not through a related Foundation.

-Direct Costs: Costs which relate to the specific project.
+Costs which relate to the specific project.
 Examples: contracted faculty for April – May workshops, supplies for the summer camp program.

 Diversity: A college campus is like opening a door to a world of different cultures, perspectives, and ideas.
 Learning with people from a variety of backgrounds encourages collaboration and fosters innovation and creativity.
 Providing an academic environment rich with diversity is an important part of the campus experience.